 A-LIST HEALTH HABITS

-With three kids already and a fourth on the way, Reynolds told Extra that he doesn’t get a lot of sleep.
+With four kids, Reynolds told Extra that he doesn’t get a lot of sleep.

 But working with Saladino has its perks—according to the Daily Mail, he wants all his clients to get at least seven hours of sleep.